Keyboard shortcuts

 let people = op.get_store::<Table<Person>>("people")?;

-// Note: Table doesn't currently support deletion
+// FIXME: Table doesn't currently support deletion

 // You can overwrite with a "deleted" marker or use other approaches